-As part of our extensive screening process all caregivers we refer must carry their own individual Malpractice Insurance.
-The minimum amount of coverage your caregiver will have is $500,000 per incident and $1,000,000 aggregate.
-These policies are available for anyone wishing to review them.
+As part of our extensive screening process, we recommend to all caregivers we refer that they carry their own individual Malpractice Insurance.
+The minimum amount of coverage we recommend is $500,000 per incident and $1,000,000 aggregate.
+We maintain copies of these policies for referred caregivers and they are available for anyone wishing to review them.

 No, the caregivers Abby Services works together with are not required to carry Workers’ Compensation Insurance.
 However, Workers’ Comp does not provide the consumer protection many are falsely led to believe.

 Beware of individuals who give false assurances that Workers’ Comp will protect the client from litigation.
-For honest answers about workers comp we suggest visiting the website that the Florida Department of Financial Services Maintains. https://www.myfloridacfo.com/wc/ Here you can have your Workers’ Comp questions answered in an unbiased manner.
+For honest answers about workers comp, we suggest visiting the website that the Florida Department of Financial Services maintains.
+Here you can have your Workers’ Comp questions answered in an unbiased manner.
 Specifically, “Does Workers Comp protect the consumer or employer?”

-Occupational Accidental Insurance is available for caregivers or their clients to purchase should they desire additional coverage.
+Occupational Accidental Insurance is available for caregivers or their clients to purchase should they desire additional Workers Comp type coverage.

 Registries are required by the IRS to notify caregivers of their tax responsibilities and to annually issue 1099 forms which are used to report annual earnings to IRS.
 Per industry leaders, past IRS data demonstrates that Independent Contractors who receive a form 1099 have a 97% compliance rate.
 Employees who receive a W-2 have a 99% compliance rate.*